Michael2109/cobalt/README.md

 # Cobalt

-Cobalt is an object oriented and functional language that runs on the JVM.
+Cobalt is an purely functional language that runs on the JVM.

-Scala has shown that difficulties can arise in development when too many methods can be used to complete the same task.
-This can lead to multiple developers writing code in various styles which then leads to a difficult to manage codebase.
-The target is to create a powerful language that has similar features to Scala but to also create more clear structures to allow for teams to manage code more efficiency.

-The syntax will be similar to languages such as Java, Scala, F# and python.
+The syntax will be similar to languages such as Haskell and Scala.

 # Main Features
-* Object oriented and functional
+* Purely functional
 * Statically typed
-* Immutable by default
+* Immutable
-* Classes and methods Sealed by default
+* Can be used with other languages on the JVM
 * Non-nullable
 * High readability
-* Simplistic Asynchronous Programming
-* Operator overloading

 # Project Contributions
 To contribute to the Cobalt project, please send us a pull request from your fork of this repository!